CHEREF-Mehdi/Othello/README.md

 Tree	 : represents the implemented class for the Artificial Intelligence (AI) including an heuristical methode to choose the best move to play.

+Important : To excute this programme in processing you must install the audio library "minim", for that click on sketch in processing menu, then import Library => add Library and search for "minim" click install.